-Other data gaps that influenced model decisions include a lack of information on disability improvement, long-term discontinuation, detailed costs across EDSS, and variability in literaturebased health-related quality of life values.
-In the HERCULES trial, there was a statistically significant change in confirmed disability improvement that impacted about 5% of patients when comparing tolebrutinib to placebo.
-While we requested this data from the manufacturer, we did not receive detailed information on the distribution of EDSS post-trial, and therefore were unable to model this improvement.
-Conceptually, improvement would improve health outcomes for patients by moving them backward in EDSS over time.
-While there is longitudinal evidence on discontinuing diseasemodifying therapies, we found no evidence on long-run discontinuation in a non-relapsing SPMS population.
+Other data gaps that influenced model decisions include a lack of information on long-term discontinuation, detailed costs across EDSS, and variability in literature-based health-related quality of life values.
+While there is longitudinal evidence on discontinuing disease-modifying therapies, we found no evidence on long-run discontinuation in a non-relapsing SPMS population.
 To address part of this limitation, we ran a scenario analysis on a stopping rule for tolebrutinib at EDSS seven and above.
 The model structure is built to include future evidence on discontinuation of tolebrutinib.
 There is variation in quality of life values across EDSS that is reflected in the literature.
 We spoke with clinical experts who suggested EDSS as an instrument may not fully capture the average person's progression on any given day.
 The variation in health-related quality of life utility scores we found in the literature may reflect both EDSS as an instrument and the variation in quality of life for persons with SPMS.
 Because health state costs by EDSS were based on an extrapolated relationship, costs at certain levels above EDSS 7 may not represent the resources used to treat and manage the complications associated with those EDSS levels.
 For example, a proportion of patients at higher EDSS levels may be cared for in specialized centers where costs may exceed the average inputs used in the model.
-We varied these inputs in sensitivity analyses and found that health state costs at higher EDSS levels (e.g., EDSS > 7) were bigger drivers of uncertainty in the results compared with health state costs at lower EDSS levels (e.g., EDSS < 7).
+We varied these inputs in sensitivity analyses and found that health state costs at higher EDSS levels (e.g., EDSS >7) were bigger drivers of uncertainty in the results compared with health state costs at lower EDSS levels (e.g., EDSS <7).